kartha01/IBMPartnerDemo/nzcloud.md

 Resources:
              Service Type   All resources in account
 ~~~
-1. For some reason, I need to have the following IBM Account access policy roles on my specific account, not the group
+1. For some reason, I need to have the following IBM Account access policy roles on my specific account, not the group.  **NOTE:**  This will be fixed in coming release.
    - "Kubernetes Service (Requires Administrator on Platform access and Manager on Service access)"
    - "Cloud Object Storage (Requires Administrator)"